code-kern-ai/refinery/README.md

 ### Extending your existing labeling approach

 _refinery_ is more than a labeling tool.
 It has a built-in labeling editor, but its main advantages come with automation and data management.
 You can integrate any kind of heuristic to label what is possible automatically, and then focus on headache-causing subsets afterwards.
-If you do the labeling in _refinery_ or any other tool (even crowd labeled) doesn't matter!
+Whether you do the labeling in _refinery_ or any other tool (even crowd labeled) doesn't matter!

 ### Put structure into unstructured data